 |Have at least one of the viking guys.|

 At this point it was time for the opening ceremony to start so we hurried back outside to the scene.
 There were a lot of people in front of the scene and at first I had a really bad standing place – I could barely see shit!
-D: So I showed Hasakitsuki a sign and we started worming and elbowing our way more towards the middle of the human collection.
-I happened to get a spot where fairly short people were in front of me, which meant that I could even see something of the scene, success!!
+So I started worming and elbowing my way more towards the middle of the human collection.
+I happened to get a spot with only fairly short people in front of me, which meant that I could even see something of the scene, success!!

 It was snowing and we were waiting, waiting and waiting.
-Finally something happened and Sonata Arctica came up on scene. <3 First song was Shamandalie.
+Finally something happened and Sonata Arctica came up on scene!
+First song was Shamandalie.

 |Close-up on Tony Kakko and his different outfit.|